 During the first phase of this celebration in the 2020-2021 academic year, our School hosted a series of virtual events and activities, including a speakers series that focused on social justice and anti-racism.

-This year, through the launch of our latest issue of Contact Magazine and an accompanying historical timeline, we invite you to dig deeper into our past and to consider the innovative strides our School has made in teaching, research and community service.
+The following year, through the launch of the 2021-2022 issue of Contact Magazine and an accompanying historical timeline, we invite you to dig deeper into our past and to consider the innovative strides our School has made in teaching, research and community service.

 We’ve come a long way since our founding in 1920, since the first courses were offered at what was then known as the School of Public Welfare.
 This was a major milestone, in both the history of the University and the history of the State of North Carolina.